crgagne/PLOS_CB_paper_belief_updating_in_anxiety_and_depression/README.md

 ## (3) Fitting Behavioral Models to Data

-Data related to participants' task performance can be found in the folders: `/data/session_3_round1`, `/data/session_3_round2`, `/data/session_3_round3`.
-These folders contain all detailed trial-level data.
+We recruited participants in three separate rounds.
+Each participant completed up to three experimental sessions.
+Data for participants can be found in `/data/` in folders labeled according to the recruitment round (i.e., 'round1','round2','round3') and experiment session (i.e. 'session1', 'session2', 'session3'); see Paper for more details about data collection.
+For a more detailed description of the data contained in each folder and file, see `/data/data_description.md`.

 The code used to load these data files and prepare them for either model fitting or figure creation can be found in the folder `/code_for_data_processing`.
 However, this is supporting code and does not need to be called directly.